University of Birmingham Guild of Students: Governance

 The Guild is a students' union for the purposes of the Education Act 1994.
-Under section 67 of the Act, all students of the university are by law automatically members of the Guild unless they deliberately opt out; the role of the Guild is to represent this body of membership.
-However, the University of Birmingham does not disclose any details of its students to the Guild, which naturally makes the Guild's job of democratically representing its membership something of a challenge.
+Under section 67 of the Act, all students of the university are by law automatically members of the Guild unless they deliberately opt out as per section 1.1 of Bye-Law 2.

-The Guild's constitution sets out in detail how the organisation should be run.
+The Guild's Articles of Association and Bye-Laws set out in detail how the organisation should be run.

-The Guild's sovereign body and Union Council is Guild Council, made up of elected councillors representing academic, student group and hall of residence constituencies, as well as 12 who have a cross-campus mandate.
-There are 130 seats on Guild Council.
-The role of Guild Council is legislative: it hears, debates and votes on policy proposals to guide the Guild Executive; it holds the Executive to account over their actions in pursuit of approved policy and their duties generally; and it has a role in setting the Guild's priorities.

-In August 2008, the Guild moved from its previous model of an unincorporated association to become a charitable company limited by guarantee (CLG) and, as result, a Trustee Board was established to provide guidance, expertise and strategic oversight of the Guild of Students.
+In August 2008, the Guild moved from its previous model of an unincorporated association to become a charitable company limited by guarantee (CLG) and, as a result, a Trustee Board was established to provide guidance, expertise and strategic oversight of the Guild of Students.
 The Guild became a charity in 2010.

 This decision was made following a Referendum that took place in February 2008 and was approved by over 4,000 students, the Executive, Guild Council and the university.
 Key to the governance review was a need to clarify how decisions were made and by whom, especially in respect to the role of the Trustee Board and Guild Council.

 The Trustees have ultimate responsibility for the day-to-day management of the Guild, which is delegated to the Chief Executive and Management Team.
 They ensure the Guild remains legally compliant and solvent, in accordance with Memorandum and Articles of Association, the By-laws and Guidance and Strategy documents.
 In the past, when it had far fewer members than today, this group of trustees was Guild Council.
-The Trustee Board is now made up of seven Sabbatical (Officer) Trustees; four Student Trustees, with at least one undergraduate, one postgraduate and one international student; and seven external trustees, one of whom is a nominee from the university.
+The Trustee Board is now made up of seven Sabbatical (Officer) Trustees; four Student Trustees, with one undergraduate, one postgraduate, one BAME and one international student; and seven external trustees, one of whom is a nominee from the university.